Why we write this article about setuping suspension on your MTB?

-Setting up your suspension can seem complicated, especially if you talk to your friend who knows all suspension.
+Setting up suspension on your mountain bike can seem complicated, especially if you talk to your friend who knows all suspension.
 What you want is a simple and easy to follow guide that can teach you all about suspension and do so quickly.
-That is why we’ve created you this suspension guide.
+That is why we’ve created you this guide to let you setup your bike suspension easily.

 Getting your sag sorted